eyeincide/ytdlp-monkey/README.md

    ```
    Keep it running in the background.

-2. **Go to YouTube:** Navigate to a YouTube video page.
-The "Download Video" button should appear.
+2. **Go to a video site supported by yt-dlp extensions:** Navigate to any supported video page.

-3. **Download the Video:** Click the "Download Video" button without dragging it.
+3. **Download the Video:** Click the plugin icon, there will be an option under the script titled  "Download Video via yt-dlp".
 The script will send the video URL (and cookies) to your local server, which will start yt-dlp.
 The video will begin downloading to the `videos` directory within the server's folder.

 ## Troubleshooting

-- **No Button Appears:** Check that Tampermonkey is enabled and that the script is active.
 - **Server Not Running or Connection Error:** Ensure `server.py` is running and accessible at http://127.0.0.1:8080.
 - **yt-dlp Not Found:** Update `yt_dlp_path` in `server.py` to the correct path to yt-dlp or place yt-dlp in your PATH.
 - **Different Video Formats or Quality:** Modify the `command` array in `server.py` to specify different formats or quality levels.
 Refer to the yt-dlp documentation for more options.